shubhendu0/PROJECT-1-HTML-CSS-PARALLAX/README.md

 - Soon i will make this website more responsive by applying Javascript.

+## Note
+This website is best viewed in Google Chrome Browser.

 ## Contact
 Created by badboyshubhendu@gmail.com  feel free to contact me!